RainbowFox101/TEMPLATE-webapp/README.md

 #### Artifacts

 - **Product Backlog**: *All the features you want in your final product.*
-- **User Stories**: *Features described as a story from the user's perspective: "I want ... so that..."*
+- **User Stories**: *Features described as a story from the user's perspective: "I want... so that..."*
 - **Sprint Backlog**: *The User Stories which you intend to complete this Sprint.*

 #### Ceremonies